pyladies/pyladies-kit/docs/member/reporting.md

 ## Who to Talk to

 If you've faced harassment or witness an event attendee or someone within a PyLadies chatroom, we encourage you to report what you saw to an organizer, chat operator, or whomever is in charge of the space.
 For instance, if the incident was during a local PyLadies Meetup event, reach out to the organizer(s) of that specific event.
-If the incident was within the `#pyladies` IRC channel, please privately message the operator of the channel, currently `@roguelynn` (a.k.a.
-[Lynn Root]).
+If the incident was within the {ref}`PyLadies Slack org<slack>`, please privately message the `@admin` usergroup (a small group of PyLadies - click on the name in Slack to see who is a part of the group).
 You can also hop into the `#pyladies-support` channel for "live" discussion too.

 If you can not find whomever is in charge with the PyLadies space, do not feel comfortable talking to them, or you wish to report a leader: please feel welcome to [email us].
 The following PyLadies organizers are behind the Code of Coduct contact:

-- [Esther Nam] - Los Angeles
-- [Lynn Root] - San Francisco
+* TODO

 If you are not comfortable with one or more of the leaders above, please feel welcome to reach out to an individual above that you are comfortable with.